FAQs about 2026 Property Assessments

 If a person believes their assessment is wrong, what should they do?

-Formal appeals, if necessary, can be filed through Feb.
+Formal appeals to the Board of Equalization can be filed through the end of business on Feb.
 11.

-The informal and formal appeal processes are an important part of ensuring accuracy and equity---and Property Appraisal relies on them just as much as property owners do.
+The informal review and formal appeal processes are an important part of ensuring accuracy and equity – and Property Appraisal relies on them just as much as property owners do.
 They are an opportunity for Property Appraisal to receive constructive feedback and additional data, and to improve the overall quality of its assessments.

 Do residents need to pay a fee to ask property appraisal to review an assessment?